chaos-mesh/chaos-mesh/README.md

 - pod-failure: The selected pod will be unavailable in a specified period of time
 - netem chaos: Network chaos such as delay, duplication, etc.
 - network-partition: Simulate network partition
-- IO chaos: simulate file system falults such as I/O delay, read/write errors, etc.
+- IO chaos: Simulate file system falults such as I/O delay, read/write errors, etc.

 ## Prerequisites